top of page

 2. Our Approach (7).jpg

-"The goal of psychoanalysis is to free the client from their symptoms and their problems.
-Above all, it is a curative method, helping to transform the patient into someone more adapted to their reality and increase their emotional intelligence"
+Above all, it is a method that helps the analysand to become, within their possibilities, someone more adapted to their reality and increase their emotional intelligence"

 We always tend to avoid coming into contact with situations and emotions that bring us discomfort or pain (physical or mental).
 In practical terms, this means that we will almost always be trying to "sweep under the rug" those emotions that bother us.
 Try, for example, telling someone in your life that you are upset or sad.
 Almost always the person will respond with “let it go”.
 Many times you will be struggling with some unpleasant thoughts or scenarios that insist on invading your mind like a foreign body.